Aalwattar/PhDworkspace/Offline_Scheduler/README.md

 -t INTEGER
         Seed the random number generator with INTEGER

+-w DECIMAL_NUM
+        Set the weighting of the schedule's runtime in the fitness function (The power weight is automatically calculated to be (1.0 - runtime weight) )

 - These arguments are all optional and can be entered in any order.
 - more options are currently in development